 For Associate’s degree candidates, submit the Undergraduate Graduation Application after you earn 30 credit hours.

 For Bachelor’s degree candidates, submit the Undergraduate Gradation Application after you earn 70 credit hours.

 For Master’s degree candidates, submit the Graduate Graduation Application after you earn 15 credit hours.

 Please log into TigerNet with your User Name and PIN.
-Click on the “Academics” tab in the middle of the screen.
+Click on the “Academic Affairs” tab.
 Then on the left side, please click on “Graduation Application”.
 This will direct you on submitting an application for graduation online.
 You will receive a confirmation when you have successfully submitted the application.

 Upon receipt of your application, we will prepare a Graduation Audit Progress Profile (GAPP).
 It will list all the components (aims) of your degree and, in detailed fashion, show what you’ve completed, what you need, and what is in progress.
 You and your advisor will review the GAPP and report any issues that need attention.

 Tip: Complete any course substitutions prior to applying to graduate so that they will be reflected on your GAPP.